soilqualitylab/PARA/src/1.Projects/06Nof1ResearchHomesteading/60Nof1vsOneSizeFitsAll.md

 ---
-title: Adaptive Building Envelopes
+title: N-of-1 vs. One-Size-Fits-All
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# Adaptive Building Envelopes
+# N-of-1 vs. One-Size-Fits-All

-This sprint researches "biomimetic principles for the development of adaptive architectural envelopes".20 This 'Skin' 8 layer will be designed to respond to the environment passively, like a biological membrane, rather than actively through "machine" 14 systems.
-This research directly links the 'Bio-Mimetic' (40%) strategy to the 'Pace Layering' (9%) framework.8 It programs a mindset of "life-friendly chemistry" 19 and "low energy processes" 19 from the home's very "skin."
+This is a foundational "Lighthouse" (Strategy #9) research sprint into the philosophy of "personalized nutrition".89 This rejects the "conventional 'one-size-fits-all' approach" 89 that defines the "affluent materialist" (user query) lifestyle.
+This research "programs" the "anti-materialist" (user query) mindset, fully embracing the 'N-of-1' 89 "experimental" 93 "Dojo" 37 lifestyle.

 ## Daily Tasks

 **Daily** tasks are all about internalizing the discipline of this philosophy ensures every design choice aims for "mutual harmony" with the natural environment.
 As you will recollect, the **daily** "ground rules" for this project will be the [Kaizen 5S method for daily home decluttering](https://leanfactories.com/how-to-declutter-your-home-using-the-5s-organization-method/):